NAVIGATING SUCCESSFUL TRANSFORMATIONS AT THE MIDPOINTS: BUILDING EFFECTIVE TEAMS

 By placing humans at the centre of transformations, we can better grasp this fluctuating progress alongside the non-linear development of the teams involved.
 The research suggests that while transformations usually begin with enthusiasm, they inevitably hit challenging phases.
 This pattern aligns with Connie Gersick’s theory of punctuated equilibrium which suggests that teams experience cycles of inertia and action, with midpoints being especially critical for reassessing and improving processes.

 For teams, a midpoint is the time between the start of a shared task and its key milestone or deadline.
 At the midpoint teams are most open to structural coaching and course corrections.
 This juncture is crucial, as it can significantly influence the overall success of the project.
-Structural coaching is focused on establishing the conditions for the team to thrive and flourish, such as establishing a shared compelling purpose, clarifying inter-dependencies and shared accountabilities and leveraging diverse skills and talents.
-This differs from motivational coaching which is more appropriate at the beginning of a shared

 task together.